george-ckito/molecube/README.md

 ## Usage

 ### Making a new bot
-To make a new discord bot using molecule, open terminal in your preffered location and type `molecule new`.
+To make a new discord bot using molecube, open terminal in your preffered location and type `molecube new`.
 This will ask you a couple of questions, These questions are:
 1. Bot name
 2. Your preffered language
 3. Your package manager
 4. Your bots token
 5. Your MongoDB Database URI (If you don't have a database just skip this)

-After you've answered these questions, Molecule will create a new folder and create a simple ping slash command.
+After you've answered these questions, molecube will create a new folder and create a simple ping slash command.

 ### Generating events or commands
 To add your own custom commands and events, you need to follow these instructions.
-1. Open terminal in a molecule project directory.
+1. Open terminal in a molecube project directory.
-2. Run `molecule gen`, this will ask you to generate a event or command.
+2. Run `molecube gen`, this will ask you to generate a event or command.
 3. Select your option and press enter.

 If you selected event, theres gonna be list of all events and you can create multiple events at once.
 Your generated event files are gonna be located in src/events.